DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

   --producer-info                       Add user name, application name, and
                                         application version to the output
                                         feature set.
+  --dgcs-catalog-id                     Add catalog_id property to detected
+                                        features, by finding the most
+                                        intersected legacyId from DGCS WFS data
+                                        source DigitalGlobe:FinishedFeature
+  --evwhs-catalog-id                    Add catalog_id property to detected
+                                        features, by finding the most
+                                        intersected legacyId from EVWHS WFS
+                                        data source DigitalGlobe:FinishedFeatur
+                                        e
+  --wfs-credentials USERNAME[:PASSWORD] Credentials for the WFS service, if
+                                        appending legacyId.
+If not specified,
+                                        credentials from the credentials option
+                                        will be used.
   --append                              Append to an existing vector set.
 If
                                         the output does not exist, it will be created.